Practice Mistakes You May Be Making

 BENEFITS OF ENSEMBLE PLAYING

-How many of you only ever play on your own, all by yourself with nothing but you, your instrument and your music?
-This can be productive but it can also hold you back.
-Playing with others in a band or ensemble or even with a backing track can help your playing immensely.
-You learn so much like intonation, listening, ensemble, balance etc.
+How many of you always play alone, just you, your instrument, and your music?
+While this can be productive, it may also limit your progress.
+Playing with others in a band or ensemble, or even along with a backing track, can significantly enhance your playing.
+You gain valuable skills such as intonation, listening, ensemble coordination, and balance, among others.

-**Additional tip - If you are using a backing track, make sure it is LOUD.
-There is no point playing a backing track through your phone or laptop if you're playing is louder than it!
-Get a portable speaker and blast that music!
-You need to hear the music and it will also teach you how to play at loud volumes.
+**Additional tip - When using a backing track, ensure it is played at a high volume.
+Playing it through your phone or laptop is ineffective if your playing overpowers it!
+Use a portable speaker to amplify the music.
+This will help you hear the track clearly and learn to play at higher volumes.

 LISTENING

-Listen to yourself and the piece/s you're learning.
-Something a lot of students (myself included) hate doing is recording themselves playing.
-However, this is a really beneficial thing to do because you suddenly get to see your playing from another perspective.
-It can be shocking and eye opening, but also a confidence booster if you do it over a couple of weeks and watch the improvement!
-Another aspect of listening is listening to other people's interpretations and performances of the piece you're learning.
-This can really inform your performance of a piece and gives you a more wholistic understanding of it.
+Pay attention to yourself and the pieces you're studying.
+Many students, myself included, dislike recording their performances.
+However, this practice is incredibly beneficial as it allows you to view your playing from a different perspective.
+It can be uncomfortable, somewhat surprising, and significantly enlightening, but it also boosts your confidence if you do it over a few weeks and observe the progress!
+Another important aspect of listening is to hear other people's interpretations and performances of the pieces you're learning.
+This can greatly inform your own performance and provide you with a more comprehensive understanding of the piece.

 If you have any questions about online lessons or would like to do your first trial lesson, get in contact with me today!